Pinegit/java-curses/README.md

-# java-curses - this is java project (inteliijIDEA) for java-curses for beginners
+Java-curses - this is java project (inteliijIDEA) for java-curses for beginners Maven is added to the project "lessons".
+Also added test for calculator.